 Manufacturing testing requires more precise measurements as the specifications of the fiber and/or cable are guaranteed by the manufacturer.
 The most accurate way of measuring the fiber attenuation coefficient requires transmitting light of a known wavelength through the fiber and measuring the changes over distance.
 The conventional method, known as the cutback method, involves coupling fiber to the source and measuring the power out of the far end.
 The fiber is then cut near the source and power measured again.

 For more accurate measurements, use mode conditioning on the fiber near the source.
-Multimode fiber needs careful conditioning with a mandrel wrap or other mode conditioner while singlemode fiber just needs one small loop (~2 inches or 50mm) to ensure the fiber has only one mode.
+Multimode fiber needs careful conditioning with a mandrel wrap or other mode conditioner while singlemode fiber just needs one small loop (~2 inches or 50mm) to ensure the fiber is transmitting only one mode.

 By knowing the power at the source and end of the fiber and the length of the fiber, its attenuation coefficient can be determined by calculating:

 An alternative method of testing fiber, which may be easier in field measurements, involves using a fiber pigtail attached to the source for a launch cable.
-Then use a temporary mechanical splice on the other end to connect to the fiber to be tested.
-This is similar to the single-ended loss measurement of terminated cables, but uses the splice instead of connectors at the source end and a bare fiber adapter to connect the fiber to the power meter.
+Then use a temporary fusion or mechanical splice on the other end to connect to the fiber to be tested.
+(If using a fusion splice, it's not necessary to use a splice protector since the splice is temporary.)
+This is similar to the single-ended loss measurement of terminated cables, but uses a splice instead of connectors at the source end and a bare fiber adapter to connect the fiber to the power meter.

 This method introduces more uncertainty in the measurement because of the loss of the splice coupled to the fiber under test, since it may not be easy to accurately calibrate the output power of the pigtail.
 The best method is to use a bare fiber adapter on the power meter to measure the output of the bare fiber, then attach the splice.
 Alternately, have the splice attached on the pigtail and couple a fiber to the pigtail with the splice and measure the power.